Paragould FUMC

 Next 100 Years - The Paragould First United Methodist church Sanctuary cornerstone at Fourth & Main Streets is dated 1925.
 The first worship services were held at our current location in November 1926.
 Of course, FUMC’s history extends well before 1925 including multiple other locations.
 Our church goes back many generations with deep Methodist roots in Northeast Arkansas.
 Paragould FUMC will celebrate worshiping at this location for 100 years in late 2026.
 This is no small thing!
 I anticipate a wonderful and exciting celebration!
 Paragould FUMC has made a strategic decision to remain in downtown Paragould including doubling our square footage and renovating our older spaces.
 Clearly our church is committed to being a faithful witness to Christ and the Methodist tradition from downtown Paragould and across our region for years to come!
 As we give thanks for our rich history we also imagine the worship, discipleship, and joy that will be shared at Paragould First United Methodist Church for Next 100 Years!

-Our church is now beginning a Capital Campaign titled “Next 100 Years”!
-This campaign has three primary emphasis: (1) Debt Reduction; (2) Office Suite Renovation; (3) Sanctuary Maintenance.
+Our church shared in Capital Campaign titled “Next 100 Years” during the Spring of 2022.
+This campaign had/has three primary emphasis: (1) Debt Reduction; (2) Office Suite Renovation; (3) Sanctuary Maintenance.
 This campaign will culminate in 2026 as we celebrate our centennial.
 Below are the details of this effort.

 Debt - Paragould First United Methodist Church took a calculated and challenging leap of faith over the last 10+ as it began planning and then executing a major facility expansion.
 This included acquiring necessary property, completing a significant addition, and renovating older facilities.
 The new Worship Center, Gymnasium, Kitchen and meeting rooms are critical for FUMC and its ministries.
 The facilities are used weekly if not daily for various causes.
 The renovated Children’s and Youth areas are just as important as our church prioritizes ministry with members of all ages.
 Those facilities will be of great use this summer including hosting ministries like Vacation Bible School, Ready-Set-READ, and Ozark Mission Project.

 This project cost nearly $7million.
 In late 2019, the construction loan closed at ~$3.7million.
 This means the church raised approximately half of the funds up front and during construction - which is great!
 Since the loan closed, the church has been making monthly interest payments, annual principal payments, and additional principal payments when possible.
-At present, the debt owed is ~$3.19million.
+As of Jan.
+'23, the debt owed is ~$2.7million.
 This is a healthy ratio of cost to debt for a church our size.
 The loan annual payment is ~$270k for a 5-over-20 year note.
 If we make minimal interest and principal payments each year, we would pay back over $5million.
 As with any loan, FUMC recognizes the challenge debt creates for our church, especially paying interest over many years.

 Sanctuary Maintenance - Our beautiful, historic Sanctuary has maintenance needs including water leaks and damage.
 These repairs are not optional and have already begun.
-In the summer of ‘21 Roberts-McNutt Roofing & Waterproofing replaced the flat roof on the west side of the Sanctuary along with the interior plaster repair (complete & paid).
-In the coming weeks, they are doing the same on the east side of Sanctuary.
-They have also prepared a quote to do ground level water damage repairs.
-We sense there will be further work needed at the upper gables where water damage is also visible.
-This brings the pending quote total for water damage repairs to $120k, though more work may be needed.
+Since ‘21 we replaced the flat roofs and completed interior plaster repair.
 Next, FUMC has received a quote from Soos Stained Glass (Little Rock) for replacing the exterior protective glass outside of our stained glass windows.
 Currently our stained glass is covered by dated plexiglass which has begun to calcify and is no longer transparent.
 Soos will custom build metal frames and pane glass to cover and protect our stained glass for years to come at a quote of $75k.
 Lastly, we need to take steps to improve our audio/video quality in the sanctuary.
-If you compare our video feed from 9am & 11am services you will notice the Sanctuary feed is vastly inferior.
-Currently we are running multiple & different hardware/software systems in the Sanctuary & Worship Center which makes our work inefficient and challenging.
 In the long-term, we would prefer one “Streaming Production Studio” which could handle streaming from multiple spaces.
-We suspect this will begin by replacing our Sanctuary cameras and streaming hardware systems, though we are looking at multiple quotes (≤$50k) and options.
-In preparing for the centennial we ought to prioritize renovating the Sanctuary where necessary so that it may continue to be a faithful and historic place of worship.
-We give thanks for having already received donations from FUMC worshippers totaling $142k for Sanctuary repairs and are drawing on those monies as needed.
+We suspect this will begin by replacing our Sanctuary cameras and streaming hardware systems (≤$50k).

 Office Suite Renovation - The original plans for expansion of FUMC facilities included renovating the former nursery area into an office suite.
 These are the former first-floor Pre-K, Kindergarten, and Nursery rooms.
 When the Welcome Center was added to FUMC, a doorway was created to connect to this future office suite.
 FUMC has met multiple times with Ramsons Construction to prepare plans to remodel this area into offices, work room, and conference room.
 Including is an image of the current drawings.
 This project is fairly simple in that it does not require major construction.
 The plans include installing and rearranging interior walls, new carpet, ceiling, lighting, etc. FUMC needs to renovate these spaces as an office suite to make staff more efficient and promote better teamwork.
 An office suite will provide more unity and safety by having everyone working near one another on the first floor.
 Ramsons believes they can do this work for ~$200k.